-TABLE III Average, Absolute Global, and Relative Errors Between Reference and in-Vehicle Measurements would have led to a better estimation of \hat{V}{met} ; however, it was not physically possible.
+Even if some hypotheses must still be quantitatively validated, the results are satisfactory, taking into account the fact that experimental validation of such methods is very difficult.
+Indeed, grabbing pictures under natural foggy conditions is a tough task, because we do not control the weather conditions and the fog homogeneity.
+Moreover, our validation site is a prototype.
+Consequently, it has some minor imperfections: the road is not plane and is not "black", contrary to our assumptions.
+We also had to make a compromise between the size of the targets and their wind resistance.
+Using bigger targets would have led to a better estimation of $\hat{V}{met}$ , however it was not physically possible.
 Nevertheless, a camera with a better resolution could improve the reference estimates.
-Indeed, if the camera resolution is improved by a factor n, the number of pixels that belongs to a target is increased by a factor n^2 since all the targets have the same size in the image.
-By assuming that the pixels are independent from each other and keep a constant sensitivity, the uncertainty on \hat{V}{met} is reduced by a factor $(1/\sqrt{n^2}) = (1/n)$.
+Indeed, if the camera resolution is improved by a factor n, the number of pixels belonging to a target is increased by a factor $n^2$ since all the targets have the same size in the image.
+By assuming that the pixels are independent from each other and keep a constant sensitivity, the uncertainty on $\hat{V}{met}$ is reduced by a factor $\frac{1}{\sqrt{n^2}} = \frac{1}{n}$ .
 Finally, a radiometric calibration of the camera would also slightly improve the correlation of the data.
-In the future, it would be interesting to test the methods with a better camera and to have a transmissometer to be able to evaluate the meteorological visibility distance with a sensor dedicated to the measurement of the extinction coefficient of the atmosphere.
+In the future, it would be interesting to test the methods with a better camera and to have a transmissometer, so as to be able to evaluate the meteorological visibility distance with a sensor dedicated to the measurement of the extinction coefficient of the atmosphere.
 The dynamic validation of the methods remains a challenging task.